-Everyone is entitled to protection against refoulement
+2 Everyone is entitled to protection against refoulement.

-No one can be expelled or returned to a situation where he/she would face a risk of persecution, the death penalty, torture or other inhuman or degrading treatment or punishment.
+No one can be expelled or returned to a situation where they would face a risk of persecution, the death penalty, torture or other inhuman or degrading treatment or punishment.
 This rule also applies to non-admission at the border and to any form of forcible removal.

-Vulnerable persons must be identified and adequately supported
+3 Vulnerable persons must be identified and adequately supported.

-Measures taken at border crossing points and in detention facilities are crucial moment, where the special needs of vulnerable persons, including children and victims of trafficking in human beings, may be declared or detected.
+Measures taken at border-crossing points and in detention facilities are crucial, where the special needs of vulnerable persons, including children and victims of trafficking in human beings, may be declared or detected.

-Best interests of the child take precedence in all actions concerning children
+4 The best interests of the child take precedence in all actions concerning children.

-In assessing the best interests of the child, due account, on a case-by-case basis, must be taken regarding factors such as safety and security, family reunification possibilities, the child's wellbeing and the views of the child in accordance with his/her age and maturity.
+In assessing the best interests of the child, due account must be taken, on a case-by-case basis, regarding factors such as safety and security, family reunification possibilities, the child's wellbeing and the views of the child according to their age and maturity.

-Anyone who may wish to apply for international protection must be informed about their right to do so
+5 Anyone who may wish to apply for international protection must be informed about their right to do so.